Surajv311/LearningMicroservices/README.md

 ----+-------+------+-------
   1 | suraj | test | 12345
 (1 row)

+# to get the version or details of the container use: docker inspect postgreslocal (or) podman inspect postgreslocal
+We get version is, apart from other details (as I am doing the project): "PG_VERSION=16.2-1.pgdg120+2"
 ```

 **Task2**: Create a logic wherein you can get the health status of your postgres and redis containers from app running on port 8000?